JPRodrigues-gh/housing-sales-price-prediction-dashboard/README.md

 5. The deployment process should happen smoothly in case all deployment files are fully functional.
 Click now the button Open App on the top of the page to access your App.

-## Main Data Analysis and Machine Learning Libraries
-* Here you should list the libraries you used in the project and provide example(s) on how you used these libraries.
-* For example, if we consider the Churnometer project you may have listed that Seaborn is used to display a bar plot on the customer-based churn study to visualize churn levels.
-All libraries used in your project are listed in your requirements.txt file.

 ## Credits

 ### Content